 Have you noticed how you feel so sleepy and lethargic after a big meal?
 Or how you can’t sleep when you’re hungry?
-Or how your digestive issues seem to be worse after a bad night of sleep?
+Or how do your digestive issues seem to be worse after a bad night of sleep?
 Not to mention the fact that gastrointestinal symptoms make sleep elusive.
 You have probably experienced at least one of these but just can’t put your finger on how it is that gut affects your sleep and vice versa.

-The common denominator between sleep and the digestive function is the circadian clock.
-Some also simply call it our body’s clock.
+The common denominator between sleep and digestive function is the circadian clock.
+Some also call it our body’s clock.
 The circadian clock is a complex mechanism that synchronizes our endogenous systems with the 24-hour day.
-It helps control a wide variety of biological processes, the most popular of which is the sleep and wake cycle.
+It helps control a wide variety of biological processes, the most popular is the sleep and wake cycle.
 Other functions regulated by the circadian clock are hormone secretion, body temperature, intestinal function, metabolism, glucose balance, and immune function.
 And if you’ll notice, most of these biological functions have something to do with digestion and sleep.

 What disrupts the circadian clock?

 Unfortunately, despite the importance of maintaining the circadian clock, many of us engage in activities or a lifestyle that causes its disruption such as:

 - excessive exposure to technology and artificial lighting

 - round-the-clock access to energy-dense foods or power